 What is rewilding?

-“A form of environmental conservation and ecological restoration that has significant potential to increase biodiversity, create self-sustainable environments and mitigate climate change.”
+Rewilding is a form of environmental conservation and ecological restoration that has significant potential to increase biodiversity, create self-sustainable environments and mitigate climate change.

 In simple terms, rewilding aims to take an area of land and bring it back to a more natural ecosystem.
 Nature is more than capable of doing this on its own, repairing and regenerating, it just needs to be given the chance.